-A lemon law buy-back occurs when an automaker reacquires a vehicle due to one or more specified warranty-covered defects.
-The consumer is reimbursed for all costs related to the vehicle minus a mileage offset.
+A lemon law buyback occurs when an automaker reacquires a vehicle due to one or more specified warranty-covered defects.
+The manufacturer buyback car value that the consumer is reimbursed for include all costs related to the vehicle minus a mileage offset.

 Now, even if the odds are extremely in your favor going into the case, you need to keep in mind that auto manufacturers have very powerful legal teams working to get the best deal possible – even in defeat.

 From a consumer’s perspective, you probably have very little (if any) experience dealing with the lemon law process.
 The manufacturers commonly take advantage of this by inserting all kinds of fancy-worded stipulations throughout the buy-back process.
 Many of which go against consumers’ best interests.

 So, how does a vehicle buyback work and how can you ensure that you get every dollar you are owed by the manufacturer?

 Here are four major points of manufacturer trickery to look out for in the process of getting a lemon law buy-back.